exoplatform/ecms/README.txt

 TABLE OF CONTENTS
 ---------------------------------------------------
-1. What is eXo ECM
+1. What is eXo Content
 2. What's new?
-3. How to set up eXo ECM
+3. How to set up eXo Content
 4. Installing
 5. Running
 6. Release notes
 7. Migration guide

-1. WHAT IS EXO ECM
+1. WHAT IS EXO CONTENT
 ---------------------------------------------------
 	Enterprise Content Management is the strategies, methods and tools used to capture, manage, store, preserve and deliver contents and documents related to organizational processes with the purpose of improving operational productivity and efficiency.